federicoInserra/Big-Project-IoT/3rdDelivery/3rdDelivery.md

 ## A brief list of the functionality that is still missing and that we did not manage to evaluate.

 - The interaction with real objects because of the NFC sensor on the board was limited and didn't allow us to use tags to write on it.
-- The integrated screen of the board, we used a substitute because the board in our possession was
+- The integrated screen of the board.
+In our Proof of concept we used a replacement because the board in our possession didn't have a built-in screen.
 - We didn't add as many images as we wanted because there are few images available online